How to Fix Agitator not moving on Maytag MVW6230HW (Top Load)

 Agitator not moving

-This step-by-step repair guide walks you through fixing agitator not moving on your Maytag MVW6230HW (Top Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll show you how to fix an agitator not moving on your Maytag MVW6230HW (Top Load).
+With the right tools and parts, you can complete this repair in 1–2 hours and save yourself a costly service call.

 Part of our Top 20 Washing machine Models & Common Repair Issues Guide.
 Browse all washing machine repair guides for related models and issues.